Setting Up A Club

 There are many ways of doing this:

-- Organise an open meeting and publicise it well through the local papers, sports centres and other outlets
+- Organise an open meeting and publicise it well through the local papers, sports centres, social media and other outlets

 - For a junior club, talk to the Schools coordinators in your local schools